knpuniversity/javascript/knpu/ep1-basics/js-validation-error-handling.md

 But wait!
 Way up in our constructor, we're already referencing this selector.
 It's no big deal, but I would like to *not* duplicate that class name in multiple places.
-Instead, add a `_selectors` property to our object.
+Instead, add an `_selectors` property to our object.
 Give it a `newRepForm` key that's set to its selector.

 Now, reference that with `this._selectors.newRepForm`.

-Down below in our function, do the same: `var form =tThis.$wrapper.find(this._selectors.newRepForm)`.
+Below in our function, do the same: `var form = this.$wrapper.find(this._selectors.newRepForm)`.

 ## Mapping the Data Manually

 Now what?
-Simple: loop over every field, see if that field's `name` is present in the `errorData`, and if it is, add an error message span element below the field.
+Simple: loop over every field see if that field's `name` is present in the `errorData`.
+And if it is, add an error message span element below the field.
 To find all the fields, use `$form.find(':input')` - that's jQuery magic to find all form elements.
 Then, `.each()` and pass it a callback function.